tardate/LittleArduinoProjects/BoldportClub/Touchy/README.md

 This is eye-strainingly small, and I new would be the biggest challenge so I did it first.
 I also did it first because I planned to use hot-air gun, and I didn't want already-installed components falling off the backside of the board!

-Ideally I'd use solder paste for this (but don't have any available right now), so the techniqueu I used:
+Ideally I'd use solder paste for this (but don't have any available right now), so the technique I used:

 * load more solder on the pads with an iron
 * for this I'm using leaded 63sn/37pb with 1.2% flux.
 It is not the solder I use for "shiny domes" but I find it better for fine work, and since it is eutectic it is ideal for fixing small parts in place without them shifting as the solder cools.